 • Income Capitalization – looks at the value of an investment property against the value of the future income that the property could produce.

-Our team will calculate value using all three methods, then reconcile the various estimates to determine the best value to use in the final report based on all the data collected.
+Our team will estimate value using all three methods, then reconcile the various estimates to determine the best value to use in the final report based on all the data collected.

-While many in our field write narrative appraisal reports by filling in the blanks in a computer program, we always custom-write each page of our client reports.
+While many in our field write narrative appraisal reports by filling in the blanks in a computer program, we always custom write each page of our client reports.
 And always with the legal mindset imparted on every team member by our founder, Charles Argianas, who holds a law degree.
 Your report will do more than give you a single number for your valuation.
-It will allow you and any other party interested in the property to fully understand the impact of every aspect, from its history, to the regional analysis of the area, to the zoning of the land, to the demographic profile of the area, to countless other factors.
+It will allow you and any other intended user interested in the property to fully understand the impact of every aspect, from its history, to the regional analysis of the area, to the zoning of the land, to the demographic profile of the area, to countless other factors.
 We adhere to the strictest government and industry guidelines; all our reports are prepared in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP).
-If the valuation is related to a federally related transaction we adhere to Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), and the Appraisal Institute.
+If the valuation is related to a federally related transaction, we adhere to Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), and the Appraisal Institute.
 Once we complete our report, we will set up a meeting to review it with you and welcome any questions or concerns you may have.
 We are here for you throughout the appraisal process from the time we are retained until after you receive your final report from us.